Sio Siua Taukeiaho

-Sio Siua Taukeiaho (born 3 January 1992) is a professional rugby league footballer who plays as a or for the Manly Warringah Sea Eagles in the NRL.
+Sio Siua Taukeiaho (born 3 January 1992) is a professional rugby league footballer who last played as a or for the Manly Warringah Sea Eagles in the NRL.
 He plays for Tonga and played for New Zealand at international level.

 He previously played for the Sydney Roosters and New Zealand Warriors in the National Rugby League (NRL).
 He won back-to-back NRL premierships with the Roosters in 2018 and 2019.

 Background

 Taukeiaho was born in Ōtara, South Auckland, New Zealand.

 Playing career

 New Zealand Warriors

 Taukeiaho is of Tongan descent and played for the Otara Scorpions in 2010 before being signed by the New Zealand Warriors.

 He played in the 2011 Toyota Cup winning Junior Warriors and was named in the Junior Kiwis that year.

 He made his first grade debut in round 26 against the St. George Illawarra Dragons on 7 September 2013.

 At the end of the 2013 season he requested, and was granted, his release from the Warriors.
 Taukeiaho would then tweet on 27 September 2013 that he signed with the Roosters for two years.